Diffuse Reflection Diameter in Simple Polygons: Counting Weakly Covered Edges in

-If both $R_0$ and $R_1$ are critical and $R_0$ satisfies (B), then $R_1$ satisfies (A) by Proposition~\ref{pp:ini2}.
-Suppose that $R_i$, $R_{i+1}$, and $R_{i+2}$ are critical, $R_i$ satisfies (A), and $R_{i+1}$ satisfies (B).
-Note $\lambda_{i+1} = 2$, otherwise $R_{i+2}$ is not critical.
-Then $R_{i+2}$ satisfies (A) by Proposition~\ref{pp:prop-crit-three-step}.
-It follows that no two consecutive critical regions satisfy (B); and whenever $R_{i+1}$ satisfies (B), then $R_{i+2}$ satisfies~(A). \end{proof} \fi
+To establish (2) and (3), suppose $R_k$ is critical.
+If $R_{k-1}$ is not critical, then $\mu_{k-1} \geq 2k+2$ from the discussion above.
+Applying Proposition~\ref{pp:crit} (for $k-1$ instead of $k$), it follows that $R_k$ satisfies (A).
+If $R_{k-1}$ is critical and satisfies (A), then $R_k$ satisfies (A) or (B) by Proposition~\ref{pp:A}.
+It remains to consider the case that $R_{k-1}$ is critical and satisfies (B).

+Suppose that both $R_k$ and $R_{k-1}$ are critical and $R_{k-1}$ satisfies (B).
+Claim (3) implies (for $k-1$ instead of $k$) that either $k=1$ or $R_{k-2}$ is critical and satisfies (A).
+If $k=1$, then $R_k$ satisfies (A) by Proposition~\ref{pp:ini2}.
+If $R_{k-2}$ is critical and satisfies (A), we apply Proposition~\ref{pp:prop-crit-three-step} (for $k-2$ instead of $k$) and conclude that $R_k$ satisfies (A).
+In all cases, $R_k$ satisfies (A) or (B), proving (2).
+If $R_k$ satisfies (B), then $R_{k-1}$ satisfies (A), proving (3). \end{proof}